FC CINCINNATI INKS GOALIE SPENCER RICHEY

 News Release

-CINCINNATI, OH - Vancouver Whitecaps FC's Spencer Richey is the second goalkeeper to join FC Cincinnati in the off-season and will be on loan for the 2018 season, pending USL and federation approval.
+CINCINNATI, OH - Vancouver Whitecaps FC's Spencer Richey is the second goalkeeper to sign on with FC Cincinnati in the off-season and will join the team pending USL and federation approval.

 "Spencer is an excellent keeper, who has worked incredibly hard to make it into MLS," said Head Coach Alan Koch.
 "He has the potential to be a starting goalkeeper in the MLS, and we are excited to bring him into our squad.
 I am excited to work with him again and give him the platform to maximize his abilities."